Reporting to the revised national budget

 The operators are asked to follow the naming of the reporting files as indicated in column I in the project list.
-File names cannot contain dates or other extra information.
-Please name the files according to the examples shown below:
+File names must not contain dates or other extra information.

 It is very important that the operator ensures the data is of high quality before they are sent to the NPD.
 If the NPD finds errors, deficiencies or anything that is unclear in the submitted reporting, the file will be returned with comments in the sheet “Tilbakemeldingsskjema” (Feedback form).
 The operator must then submit corrected reporting or responses to the comments.

-Consistency checks: If a consistency check is triggered, please correct the figures so that they correspond with each other, or explain why the figures are still reported.
+If a consistency check is triggered, please correct the data so that the report is consistent or explain why the data still are correct.

 |General questions and questions regarding the reporting file||Tom Andersen||+47 51 87 62 75/